coi-dev/coi-specs/coi-client-spec.md

 # Checking for Server Side COI Support
 A COI client should check for COI support from the server first.

 After signing into the IMAP service with your user credentials, call `CAPABILITY`.
-When the server returns the "COI" capability you will know that this is supported.
-You will find out configuration values and activate COI support for your user by calling `ENABLE COI`.
+When the server returns the "COI" capability you will know that the server is COI compliant supported.

-Please refer to the forthcoming COI Server Specification for details.
+Compare the [COI Server Spec](coi-server-spec.md) for details about how to enable and configure COI.

 # Message Format
 Any chat message MUST be compliant with the [RFC 5322](https://tools.ietf.org/html/rfc5322) definition.
 If binary data is transmitted, the message additionally needs to conform to the MIME message standard ([RFC 2045](https://tools.ietf.org/html/rfc2045), [RFC 2046](https://tools.ietf.org/html/rfc2046), and [RFC 2049](https://tools.ietf.org/html/rfc2049)).